 1.1 Introduction

-In this section a brief overall description of the system is provided.
-The platform capabilities are listed and described and are then mapped to the Lot 3 requirements of the competition to show relevance with and feasibility of the project.
+In this section a brief overall description of the developed system is provided.
+The platform capabilities are listed, described, and then mapped to the Lot 3 requirements of the competition to show relevance and feasibility of the project.
 In the following section the main challenges encountered during the development of the project are explained with emphasis on the scientific, technical and practical choices made to overcome the challenges and increase the likelihood of successful delivery of the project.

 1.2 System Description